UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Introduction

-{With the unified framework, UniAV can learn from diverse task-specific data and handle three video localization tasks with the same model parameters.} {Extensive experiments demonstrate that UniAV outperforms its single-task counterparts by a large margin with fewer parameters.
-Besides, multi-task joint training can be an effective pretraining step for the single-task models, leading to further gains and setting new state-of-the-art results across all three tasks, \ie, ActivityNet 1.3~\cite{caba2015activitynet} ($36.2\%$ average mAP) for TAL, DESED~\cite{kim2022sound} ($61.1\%$ average mAP) for SED, and UnAV-100~\cite{geng2023dense} ($51.7\%$ average mAP) for AVEL. }
+With the unified framework, UniAV can learn from diverse task-specific data and handle three video event localization tasks using a single model parameters.
+Extensive experiments demonstrate that UniAV outperforms its single-task counterparts and the naive multi-task baseline by a large margin, and achieves superior or on-par performances compared to the latest task-specific models.
+Besides, we find that multi-task joint training can be an effective pre-training step for the single-task models, leading to further performance gains and setting new state-of-the-art results across all three tasks, \ie, ActivityNet 1.3~\cite{caba2015activitynet} ($36.2\%$ average mAP) for TAL, DESED~\cite{kim2022sound} ($61.1\%$ average mAP) for SED, and UnAV-100~\cite{geng2023dense} ($51.7\%$ average mAP) for AVEL.

-Our contributions can be summarized as follows: \begin{itemize} \item { To the best of our knowledge, our UniAV is the first unified framework that solves temporal action localization, sound event detection and audio-visual event localization within a single model, leading to a holistic understanding of video content in real-world scenarios. } \item { We propose a unified audio-visual encoding pipeline to address data discrepancies across diverse tasks, while also incorporating task-specific experts to capture distinct features for each task.} \item { We design a unified language-aware classifier, allowing the model to flexibly detect various types of instances and previously unseen ones during inference.} \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, our UniAV is the first unified framework that solves temporal action localization, sound event detection and audio-visual event localization tasks within a single model, leading to a holistic understanding of video content in real-world scenarios. \item We propose a unified audio-visual encoding pipeline to address substantial data discrepancies across tasks, and meanwhile design task-specific experts to effectively capture distinct knowledge for each task. \item We introduce a unified language-aware classifier with semantic-aligned task prompts, allowing the model to flexibly detect various instances across tasks and have an open-set localization capability during inference. \item Experimental results show that UniAV, with its unified architecture, significantly outperforms both single-task models and the naive multi-task baseline, achieving state-of-the-art performances across all three task benchmarks. \end{itemize}